 - Reboot your phone to access the latest version of the Android operating system.

-Google has recently rolled out its Android Q beta version for the users which will help users and different smartphone manufacturers to get an idea about the next gen Operating System which will be rolled out in Google phones later in this year.
+Google has recently rolled out its Android Q beta version for the users which will help users and different smartphone manufacturers to get an idea about the next-gen Operating System which will be rolled out in Google phones later this year.
 But to get involved with this Android Q version, you need a Pixel smartphone which should be very helpful for you to get your task done.

 Android Q phones − How to download the Android Q beta